 This classic Cobb salad recipe doesn’t use any fancy ingredients, but the combination is unbeatable in flavor.
 If you prep hard-boiled eggs and cook the chicken in advance, it comes together very quickly for a fast lunch or weeknight dinner.

 I wasn’t always on board with Cobb salads, much preferring sweeter combos over savory.
 (Give me apples, dried cherries and sweet potatoes on my salad all day!)
 But, Tommy always orders a Cobb salad when we hit a salad place… and I end up eating about half of it.
-Cobb salads don’t have very complicated ingredients and if you do a little prep at the beginning of the week, they’re easy to throw together all week!
+Cobb salads don’t have very complicated ingredients and if you do a little prep at the beginning of the week, they’re so easy to throw together all week!

 How to Make the Ultimate Classic Cobb Salad

 A traditional Cobb salad includes crisp salad greens, tomato, crispy bacon, hard boiled eggs, chicken, avocado, chives and blue cheese.
-You’ll see I took a few liberties in this recipe and you can easily tweak it to your liking too!
+You’ll also see I took a few liberties in this recipe and you can easily tweak it to your liking too!

 This recipe serves two, so if you need to feed more people, just double (or triple) all of the ingredients!
 If you love leftovers as I do, double the recipe anyways so you have some left for the next day’s lunch.
 Just make sure to leave the dressing off so it doesn’t get all soggy and gross.
 And if you’re extra hungry, add an extra egg!

 2 hard-boiled eggs, sliced

 2 grilled chicken breasts